 “Because with both the parents dead,” he said, “the baby doesn’t matter enough to anyone to look for it.”

 Bibit had been briefly indignant: today was only Friday!
 Besides, someone should have noticed the baby gone.
 Someone should have cared.
 But she had put those thoughts aside.
 She had a personal quest, and today was going to be her big break.
-That was how she had ended up at the chain, on the bottom edge of the Open Space on all fours, crawling through the chaparral up a rabbit trail.
+That was how she had ended up at the chain-off, on the bottom edge of the Open Space on all fours, crawling through the chaparral up a rabbit trail.

-For a stranger, the chain-up would look like a parking spot against a dead-end road that no one would ever go down, but anyone local knew that beyond the chain and the pile of dirt was a whole mile of path alongside the Open Space.
+For a stranger, the chain-off would look like a parking spot against a dead-end road that no one would ever go down, but anyone local knew that beyond the chain and the pile of dirt was a whole mile of path alongside the Open Space.
 Bibit had been there hundreds of times.
 Thousands.
 Whole episodes of her life had passed there.
 She discovered checker lilies in one exact spot, then looked for them every time she passed.
 Once, she got bored of following her brothers and climbed up Kemper’s Hill, where she discovered tussocks of grass where no one would expect anything but trees, brush, and poison oak.
 And even if no one else cared, Bibit was the one who invented the perfect name for the bushes that had white balls on them all winter: “marshmallows.”

 One time, while following her brothers, Jerry Garcia walked by, which was very historic.
 Unfortunately, she hadn’t noticed him because she didn’t hear about it until they got home, and even then, all she knew about the vul-Deds was that he was their leader, the Great vul-Ded.
 Another time, Clayton used a branch to trap a baby rabbit in a hollow right above the road for eighteen whole seconds.
 Bibit hadn’t been there for that one but thought about it all the time.